-Before you read this, make sure to understand the basics of Pinterest marketing for bloggers!
+Before you read this, make sure to get my Bulletproof Pinterest Strategy for free!

 Which of these Pinterest mistakes are you making?

-One of my top advice for bloggers who want traffic from Pinterest is to join group boards.
+For years, one of the top advice for bloggers who want traffic from Pinterest was to join group boards.
 And there are bloggers who have joined tens of them but see no traffic… why?!

-Well, here’s the reason: you have to actually join ACTIVE and BIG group boards.
+Well, here’s the reason: you have to actually join ACTIVE and RELEVANT group boards.
 What do I mean with this?

-The most important metric to track is board followers.
+The most important metric to track is board followers vs pinners.
 So even if the board has thousands of pins and hundreds of pinners – it has no worth if there are no followers!

 The best group boards are the ones with at least 10K followers.
 The more – the better.